 Alternatively, if you’re worried about it, consult a professional like Baker Bro’s Master Painters.

 Lead is a heavy metal, as a result, if it’s inhaled as a dust, it can stay in your blood for months and even in your bones for years.
-It leads to lead poisoning seizures, vomiting, brain seizures and worse in children and developing bodies it’s much, much worse and can lead to developmental issues and even death.
+It leads to lead poisoning seizures, vomiting, brain seizures.
+It is much worse in children and developing bodies? (much, much worse) and can lead to developmental issues and even death.
 So, please take it seriously.